camunda/camunda-docs-manual/content/reference/cmmn11/concepts/lifecycle.md

       active
     </td>
     <td>
       When a task or stage becomes active, its actual work is performed.
 For a stage, all contained plan items are instantiated.
 For a task, its actual work is issued, e.g., for a human task, a task instance is created and needs to be worked on by a user.
-In order for a task or stage to become active, at least one entry criterion has to be fulfilled and it has to be activated.
-Activation can either be performed manually by a human worker using the <code>CaseService</code> API or by specifying a manual activation rule that evaluates to <code>false</code>.
+In order for a task or stage to become active, at least one entry criterion has to be fulfilled.
+Activation can either be performed manually by a human worker using the <code>CaseService</code> API if the manualActivation rule is specified or automatically if not manualActivation rule is specified.
     </td>
   </tr>
   <tr>